rngpinto/business-intelligence-PowerBI/README.md

 # northwind-database-BI

-# Business Intelligence Project with Power BI concerning the Northwind database.
+# Business Intelligence Project with Power BI
+# Analysis of Northwind database.

 ## Purpose of this project: